Tulsa, OK Property Tax Calculator

 Estimate property tax for a home in Tulsa, OK.
-Oklahoma has an average effective property tax rate of 0.90%, so a median-priced Tulsa home of $200,000 generates roughly $1,800 in annual property tax.
+Homes in Tulsa are assessed by Tulsa County, where the effective property tax rate runs about 0.90% of market value — so a median-priced Tulsa home of $200,000 generates roughly $1,800 in annual property tax.
 Enter your specific home value below for a custom estimate.

 Annual Tax